zbanga/FXCM_currency/README.md

 # FXCM_currency

-Using a simple machine learning model called a SVM model to predict and trade currencies.
+Using a simple machine learning model with a MLP model to predict and trade currencies.
 Currently it is on fixed/static time prediction (next bar), improvements will be used for varying forward time window prediction(Instead of using 5 min bars to predict the next 5 mins, aim to predict  longer ahead)

 Another interesting idea is trying to predict over an amount (basically transaction costs).
 Will aim to bin the data after minusing the transaction costs.